aymenfurter/tokenusage-demo/README.md

 # Token Usage & Context Building Demo
 ![Preview](preview.png)

-A demonstration tool for exploring different approaches to building context for Large Language Models (LLMs), with a focus on token usage optimization and context management.
+A demonstration tool for exploring different approaches to building context for Large Language Models (LLMs), with a focus on token usage.

 ## Overview